gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

+## Remove all rows with missing values in at least one variable.

 We can also drop all missing values in our dataset.
 I present three options here: Option 1) uses the function `if_all(c(var1,var2, ..., varN))` combined with `filter()`.
 This option is preferable when you are creating a subsample of data (for instance, including only a few specific variables).
 Option 2) uses `na.omit()`, which drops a row if there are NA values in any of the variables of the dataset.
 Option 3) does the same.

 ```r